aishwarya-an/Spelling-Checker/readme.md

 A spelling checker basically takes in a file as input and checks the spelling of the words in the file.
 The operations performed by this library are :
 1. Checking the spelling of the words in the file.
 2. Printing the words with spelling errors.
-3. In case of spelling errors, suggesting new words obtained by adding a new alphabet to the word or removing an alphabet from the word or exchanging two adjacent letters in the word.
+3. In case of spelling errors, suggesting new words obtained by adding a new alphabet to the word or removing an alphabet from the word or exchanging two adjacent letters in the word or replacing a letter in the word by another letter.

 Description of the interface :
 -----------------------------